 Engage donors by communicating your arts organization’s impact

-Your event is pleasingly packed.
+Picture the following scenario: Your arts event is pleasingly packed.
 Showcased artists and performers are mingling with attendees, sharing stories of memorable moments that took place in rehearsals.
 Friends and family members of existing donors are now looking to make the arts an even more important part of their lives.
 Members of the media are eyeing unique details to highlight in their reviews.
 Everyone is enjoying themselves, excitedly sharing how they can’t wait until the next event.
 Your staff is dead tired yet elated at the same time, thanks to the tremendous energy and positive reception from everyone.

 Fast forward a few months: It’s time to start marketing a similar event, and you’re trying to figure out the best promotional methods.
 You quickly see a problem—you have key figures and statistics, but you don’t have any quality photos, raving testimonials, or lively video footage to share with your audience to give them a taste of why they should attend.
 You shake your head because now you have to use stock photos and try to write a description that will (hopefully) paint the picture you want.

 Perhaps this has happened to you before—maybe even multiple times.
 If so, you need a plan to capture your organization’s experiences.
 It’s time to go beyond “just the facts,” such as “We had 100 attendees” or “We held 20 programs in one season.”
 You need to tell a story—of all that you have accomplished, the people you have touched, and the impact that you’ve had in your community.
 You need to convey the experience in a way that the person looking at your content should feel like they were there—even if they weren’t.